-We propose to review the key elements of this report at the upcoming meeting and discuss with you our key findings.
+We propose to review the key elements of this report and discuss our key findings with you at the upcoming meeting.

-We would like to express our sincere thanks to the management and the staff of the organization who have assisted us in carrying out our work and we look forward to our meeting on May 27, 2013.
+We would like to express our sincere thanks to the management and the staff of the company who have assisted us in carrying out our work and we look forward to our meeting on May 26, 2014.
 Should you have any questions or concerns prior to the Board meeting, please do not hesitate to contact me in advance.